How Stress Affects Diabetes

 The healthiest way to deal with stress is with physical activity.
 Stress tries to help us survive the only way it knows how, by getting us to move.
 If you don’t exercise, most of the glucose your body puts out will turn into abdominal fat.
 That’s why stress and inactivity are a lethal combination.

 So get out and run or swim or bike or walk your dog.
-Consider exercise that makes you stronger and tougher — kick-boxing, weight-lifting, martial arts.
+Consider exercise that makes you stronger and tougher — kick-boxing, weight-lifting.
 You’ll wind up feeling more confident and therefore less stressed.

 Getting active means more than just exercising.
 We’re usually better off taking a more active role in our own lives, meaning we don’t let the media and other people decide what we eat and what we do.